legendddhgf/Text2RPG/README.md

         silently (without user intervention) transitioned to a randomly selected child of the group, weighted by priority
-    - Transitions of the group will be appended to the transitions of the chosen room, overwriting any existing transitions with the same destination
+    - Transitions of the group will be appended to the transitions of the chosen room, except for transitions that would conflict in destination with a transition already defined
 - `e` defines an entry condition that must be satisfied in order to take the transition given by the last `o`, or alternatively enter the room given by the last `r`